-Repeat doses of Lu PSMA occur at 6 weekly intervals for an average of 6 doses - until the patient is no longer clinically benefiting or they do not have significant persistent disease to target with Lu PSMA therapy.
+Repeat doses of Lu PSMA occur at 6 weekly intervals for a maximum of 6 doses - until the patient is no longer clinically benefiting or they do not have significant persistent disease to target with Lu PSMA therapy.
+The proposed MBS item descriptors have been updated to include criteria for continuing therapy (PART 8 - COST INFORMATION).